- Collision and comprehensive coverages are optional additions to your car insurance policy, and you may want to retain them depending on your needs.

 One of the things you might want to consider is whether or not it’s necessary to have certain types of coverage as part of your policy, such as collision and comprehensive.

 Collision coverage is optional.
-It protects you for damages to your vehicle if you are in a car accident.
-It pays for the damage to your car or truck regardless of who is at fault for an accident.
+It helps cover costs associated with damages to your vehicle if you are in a car accident, regardless of who is at fault.
 It also provides coverage for a hit-and-run should that happen.

 If your vehicle is more than 10 years old, and you don’t think it’s of much value, then you may feel that it’s not worth the amount you’re paying for collision coverage in your overall premium.
 So, if your car is only worth around $2,000, and your collision coverage deductible is $1,000, you might want to drop the coverage and go without it.